-Strengthening Policies and Opportunities for Forest Investment forests, and proposed ways to overcome the barriers and risks involved in viable investment opportunities.
+Strengthening Policies and Opportunities for Forest Investment

+ITTO has continued to promote investment in tropical forests through international, regional and national workshops/meetings.
+These workshops/meetings have identified opportunities for investment in tropical forests, and proposed ways to overcome the barriers and risks involved in viable investment opportunities.
 In 2008 and 2009, national forums were organized in Bolivia, Congo, Philippines and Ecuador.
 These meetings brought together participants from different sectors, including the private sector, banks, forest industries, forest communities and concessionaires, governments, and NGOs.
 Recommendations included: the need to create an enabling environment for investment (secure land tenure, strengthened governance, less complex and more equitable taxation), linking forestry operations to capital markets (developing better business skills, managing forests to include NTFPs and PES, improving marketing of forest products, developing risk insurance mechanisms, promoting access to credit for small and medium enterprises).